 Assad could be classified as a war criminal – Clinton

-“People like Hillary Clinton say that it’s so scandalous that the world is not acting on the crimes being done in Syria, while at the same time doing exactly that, supporting regimes in Bahrain, in Qatar, in Saudi Arabia, exactly the countries that are asking for military intervention in Syria” and “not really models of democracy,” he noted to RT.
+Lode Vanoost, international consultant and former Belgian MP, said the aggressive rhetoric coming from the West would only make Assad want to stay in power for as long as possible, and by any means necessary.“People like Hillary Clinton say that it’s so scandalous that the world is not acting on the crimes being done in Syria, while at the same time doing exactly that, supporting regimes in Bahrain, in Qatar, in Saudi Arabia, exactly the countries that are asking for military intervention in Syria” and “not really models of democracy,” he noted to RT.